 True parental alienation is a form of psychological and emotional abuse.
 We take that very seriously.
 In these types of scenarios, both parents have an unhealthy relationship with the child, and left untreated, this dynamic will lead to life long consequences for the children, particularly as they grow into adulthood.

 We work with all parents and their children to rebuild and develop healthy parent-child relationships and to address any parent-child problems that may have arisen post-separation.
 If a child is refusing or resisting contact with one parent, don’t wait.
 The longer parents “wait and see” or try to “respect what the child is saying,” the worse things are likely to get.
 Once a child has begun to resist contact with one parent, it needs to be explored and addressed quickly to determine what is happening.
-Waiting will not make it better.
+Waiting will not make it better and it is urgent that the underlying issues be addressed and the parent-child relationship be repaired.

 FREQUENTLY ASKED QUESTIONS